 - NO hunting shall take place within 150 feet of any structure or 500 feet from the property boundary of a parcel containing a school building, during periods when students are in attendance or participating in school activities.

 - Up to three property owners are able to combine properties to meet the five (5) acre contiguous acre requirement; however, one person must be designated as the signatory and City contact and once a property has been designated, it will remain so for the entire season.

 - Deer carcasses must be removed in their entirety, no offal or internal organs may be left on site.

 - Hunters may harvest seven deer (2 of which may be antlered) in an urban deer hunting season.
 While these deer must be reported as an urban deer harvest, they do not count toward the allowable limit set by WVDNR.

-2018 Urban Deer Hunt Rules and Regulations, as Promulgated by the Chief of Police
+2019 Urban Hunt Rules and Regulations as Promulgated by the Chief of Police